Fibertree-Project/fibertree-notebooks/README.md

 Development
 ===========

-To clear out the outputs from modified notebooks, run the following:
+To clear out the outputs from modified notebooks, from the root of repository run the following:

 ```console
 for i in `git diff --name-only`; do jupyter nbconvert --clear-output --inplace $i; done